gazebosim/gz-transport/tutorials/07_relay.md

 cd ign-transport/example/build
 ```

-Back on your host, make sure that you have Ignition Tools and net-tools
+Back on your host, make sure that you have Gazebo Tools and net-tools
 installed:
 ```
 sudo apt install ignition-tools2 net-tools
 ```

-Now, let's configure Ignition Transport to block all multicast traffic going
+Now, let's configure Gazebo Transport to block all multicast traffic going
 into your Docker instance.
 Run the command `ifconfig` to list your network
 interfaces:
 ```